Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Introduction

 \section{Introduction}

-Density functional theory (DFT), based on the celebrated theorems of Hohenberg and Kohn \cite{Hohenberg_Kohn.1964}, is today's method of choice for the description of groundstate (gs) properties of quantum systems.
-There are, however, cases in which DFT performs rather poorly.
-Prominent examples are the so-called Mott insulators, for which some of the transition metal oxides constitute the best-studied representatives.
-For this type of strongly correlated systems, the Kohn-Sham description with standard exchange-correlation functionals typically yields a metallic ground state while the true experimental low-temperature phase is that of an antiferromagnetic insulator.
+Based on the celebrated theorems of Hohenberg and Kohn\cite{HK64}, Kohn-Sham density functional theory (KS-DFT)\cite{KS65} is currently the method of choice for calculating groundstate (gs) properties of quantum systems.

+There are, however, cases in which KS-DFT performs rather poorly.
+A prominent example is its failure in predicting the fundamental gap, in particular, of so-called Mott insulators\cite{GMR06,GSSG11}.
+KS-DFT with standard exchange-correlation approximations fails for this kind of strongly correlated system and typically yields a metallic ground state, while the true experimental low-temperature phase is that of an antiferromagnetic insulator.
 At finite temperature the description of strongly correlated systems is even more challenging.
-Genuine Mott insulators are characterized by the feature that, when heated up from their antiferromagnetic insulating gs, they stay insulating above the N\'{e}el temperature, i.e. in the absence of long-range magnetic order.
-By contrast, weakly correlated ``Slater'' insulators become metallic at the N\'{e}el temperature.
+Genuine Mott insulators exhibit a characteristic feature: when heated up from their antiferromagnetic insulating gs, they stay insulating above the N\'{e}el temperature, i.e., in the absence of long-range magnetic order.
+Contrarily, weakly correlated insulators -- so-called Slater insulators -- become metallic at the N\'{e}el temperature.

-One possible way to tackle this challenge is to search for more accurate functionals in the framework of DFT.
-Alternatively one may look for other theoretical frameworks in which the treatment of strong correlation might be easier.
+A possible approach to tackle this challenge is to search for more accurate functionals in the framework of KS-DFT.
+Alternatively, one may look for other theoretical frameworks in which the treatment of strong correlation might be simpler.
 One candidate for such a framework is reduced density matrix functional theory (RDMFT).
-Through its more direct treatment of many-particle correlations it has shown big promise for the description of finite \cite{Baerends.2001,Buijse_Baerends.2002,Helbig_al.2007,Marques_Lathiotakis.2008,Piris_al.2010,Helbig_Lathiotakis_Gross.2009} as well as infinite systems \cite{Baldsiefen.2010,Lathiothakis_al.2009,Sharma_al.2008}.
-In particular, it was possible to predict insulating ground states for transition metal oxides without breaking the spin symmetry \cite{Sharma_al.2008}.
+Through its more direct treatment of many-particle correlations it has promising potential for calculations of finite\cite{B01,BB02,HLAG07,ML08,PMLU10,HLG09} as well as infinite systems\cite{LSHD10,LSDF09,SDLG08}.
+In particular, it was possible to predict insulating ground states for transition metal oxides without breaking the spin symmetry\cite{SDLG08}.